amagioss/slv/website/docs/extensions/slv-in-kubernetes/the-slv-crd.md

 The structure mirrors the local file-based vault, ensuring consistency between local and Kubernetes deployments.

-Starting with version `0.9.0`, SLV maintains a **unified vault structure** across all environments.
-Older vault formats remain compatible and are automatically migrated upon updates.

 ---

 ## Reconciling Secrets from the Vault